The number of companies adhered to Ecopilas already reaches the figure of 1,123, with an annual growth close to 5 percent.

 SECTORS REPRESENTED IN ECOPILAS

-ECOPILAS’ network of battery collection points is the second largest in Europe, with 40,945 collection points and 48,300 containers spread throughout the country, according to data from Eucobat, an association that brings together the 16 most important collective management systems in Europe.
+ECOPILAS’ network of battery collection points is the second largest in Europe, with 46,612 collection points spread throughout the country, according to data from Eucobat, an association that brings together the 16 most important collective management systems in Europe.

 To take home batteries for recycling, you can find the nearest collection point to your home, in this link:

-The collection rate reached by Ecopilas for batteries and portable batteries was 45.84%, complying with the objective established by the RD for batteries.
-The amounts of portable battery waste has exceeded 3,300 tonnes and was 30% more than that collected in the previous year.
+The collection rate reached by Ecopilas for batteries and portable batteries was 45%, complying with the objective established by the RD for batteries.
+The amounts of portable battery waste has exceeded 3,289 tonnes, similar figure to the previous year.